Anatomy of a Hero

 Several months after initially seeing that reproduced image – and armed with an over-the-hill "Brand 17" 4x5 view camera, a few film holders, not the slightest clue about what in the world I was doing, and a lot of wide-eyed dreams – I packed up my belongings and moved from Santa Monica, CA, to the Monterey Peninsula with intentions of becoming a fine art photographer.
 And, as fate would have it, I would eventually meet a crusty old Texan who was to become one of my life-long heroes.

-Then, sometime in 1974, during a routine break at an Ansel Adams Workshop held at the Asilomar Conference Grounds, in Pacific Grove – while standing around swapping lies with some of my fellow students – up walks Stephen Dallas Crouch with an outstretched hand, a tip of his hat, and the pronouncement: Hi...
+Then, sometime in late 1974, during a routine break at an Ansel Adams Workshop held at the Asilomar Conference Grounds, in Pacific Grove – while standing around swapping lies with some of my fellow students – up walks Stephen Dallas Crouch with an outstretched hand, a tip of his Stetson, and the pronouncement: Hi...
 I'm Al Weber!
 Of course, I already knew who Al Weber was.
 I had met Al in 1971.
 And, I also had a pretty good idea about who Steve was, based upon having just attended a presentation (not five minutes earlier) that he had given as one of the instructors at that workshop.
 I liked his disarming style from the onset.

 Although I had no way of knowing at the time, Steve would quickly become one of my closest and dearest friends.
 Despite our respective 34-year age difference, and likely due to his exceptionally affable nature, ongoing encouragement, and tireless photographic mentoring, he became (and continues to be) one of the most important people in my life.